ENCCS/julia-for-hpda/content/regression.rst

       noise_level = 0.1
       train_frac = 0.7

-   - What happens to the training error (rmse) when you increase the noise level to 1.0 say?
-   - What happens to the test error?
-   - Can you explain the results?

-   Reset the settings again.

    - What happens to the errors and the prediction (blue curve in the plot) when you decrease the training fraction to 0.3, 0.2 or 0.1?
-   - Now what happens if you incerease the number of points?
+   - Now what happens if you increase the number of points?
    - Can you explain the results?

    .. solution:: Change noise

-      It seems that the training error is not affected much by the noise but the test error goes up.

-      It seems like the prediction gets really bad when the training fraction is below 0.2 but if we add more points we have enough data to get a good predicition.
+      It seems like the prediction gets really bad when the training fraction is below 0.2 but if we add more points we have enough training data to get a good predicition.

 .. todo:: Simple regression 3